 Olive Tree Care

 It seems like we see more and more places these days that have olive trees for sale.
 People love the hearty, silvery-leaved trees and the delicious, healthy fruit varietals they produce.
-Temecula Olive Oil Company has cultivated over 35 varietals of olive trees on our Southern California ranch for over a decade, so if you’re considering adding this lush beauty to your home or garden, let us teach you about proper olive tree care.
+Temecula Olive Oil Company has cultivated over 35 varietals of olive trees on our Southern California ranch for two decades, so if you’re considering adding this lush beauty to your home or garden, let us teach you about proper olive tree care.

 Olive trees thrive in full sun during long, hot and dry growing seasons in well-drained soil.
 Olive-producing regions are often coastal, where mild winters are experienced and the winter temperatures remain between 33 °F-50 °F. Extreme winter temperatures will damage the olive fruit.
 Olive trees should also be planted out of the wind’s path as wind can damage the flowers and cause fruit to drop before it’s ripe.

 When transplanting olive trees from the pot include the root ball and plant the tree at the same depth where it was in the pot.
 It is better to plant the olive tree too shallow than too deep in the soil.
 If the tree requires a stake, there will be a stake with the tree in the pot.
 Use arborists tape and a sturdy stake to secure your tree when transplanting.